 Unfortunately, checking if your Golden Retriever is purebred is very difficult.
 Unlike Labs, they have wide variations.

 Although you may utilize the usual looks and characteristics of a Golden Retriever and compare them to your pet, this may not be that accurate.
 The best way to know is to have them checked by a veterinarian and get a DNA test.
+You also can work with an American Kennel Club-approved breeder.

 Both Labrador Retrievers and Golden Retrievers are great family dogs.
 There are a lot of reasons why they both breeds top popular dog lists.

 Use our comparisons to help you choose, but remember, the final choice of Labrador Retriever vs. Golden Retriever often comes down to personal preference.
+Struggling to decide?
+Consider a Labrador Golden Retriever or Golden Labrador mix.

 Whatever you choose, either breed will surely be a great addition to your family and household.